satoren/ts-py-struct/README.md

 ## Feature

 -   <https://docs.python.org/3/library/struct.html>
--   Infer the arguments of pack and the return value of unpack from the format.
+-   Infer the arguments type of pack and the return value type of unpack from the format.
 -   Native size (`@`) same to LP64
 -   Omit 'p' format
+-   's' format with string: encode with utf-8

+## Requirements

+-   Typescript 4.1.x or later

 ## Usage